bellom/doctors_API/README.md

 ## Description

-This is an API service for the capstone project I built to graduate at Microverse.
-Here are the project [requirements](https://www.notion.so/Final-Capstone-Project-Doctor-appointments-9b345aad940b4f0a951049fcb3da159f) .
+This is an API service for the final capstone project @Microverse, In this mobile app user can book an appointment with the list of doctors provided from the backend.
+Here are the project [requirements](https://www.notion.so/Final-Capstone-Project-Doctor-appointments-9b345aad940b4f0a951049fcb3da159f).

 The design is taken from [here](https://www.behance.net/gallery/77208667/MediCo-Medical-mobile-app-UIUX-design)